Mykyta28/mykyta28.github.io/web200/final project/readMe.txt

 Please, do not judje so hurd, yes I know it's kind of shitty :)) code from pro/comercial side.
 I just did not know how to make 1 page app using JS in another way...
 Sorry.

+For registration I used fetch request, I have back end and localhost.
+Since we're learning JS I've commented so that I won't get an error but anyway you can see that I have knowledge of it and if thre would be given back end I could’ve applyed my fetch.

 Thank you!